Midpoint: Sanitas Pradittasnee

 Sanitas Pradittasnee, ‘Garden of Silence’, 2023, installation presented as part of Thailand Biennale, Chiang Rai ‘The Open World’, 2023.
 Image courtesy of the artist.

-I would like to start the interview by asking about ‘Garden of Silence’ (2023), a new piece you presented at the 2023 Thailand Biennale in Chiang Rai.
+I would like to start the interview by asking about ‘Garden of Silence’ (2023), a new piece you presented at the Thailand Biennale, Chiang Rai 2023.
 Set within a rubber plantation, ‘Garden of Silence’ consists of three installations made of steel, earth, and Thai mirrors.
 Could you talk about the process behind the conceptualisation and production of this work?
 What are your intentions for the work and how did you respond to the site?

-The curator Angkrit Ajchariyasophon and I decided to situate a new installation at Cherntawan Meditation Centre as it corresponded to the subject of my work about contemplative space.
+The curator Angkrit Ajchariyasophon and I decided to situate a new installation at Cherntawan Meditation Center as it corresponded to the subject of my work about contemplative space.
 After I saw the images of the abandoned rubber plantation, I immediately selected the location.
-I wanted to create a space for people to have time with themselves, to slow down and be able to notice changes in the surrounding nature.
+I wanted to create a space for people to have time with themselves, to slow down and be able to notice the changes of surrounding nature.
 The work is not only about the three sculptural installations.
-It is about the experience of the entire garden, which is opened for people to explore and be with themselves and meditate.
+It is about the experience of the entire garden, which is open for people to explore and be with themselves and meditate.
 Most of the work was done onsite and used local materials to blend in seamlessly with the site.

-I wanted to create a space for people to have time with themselves, to slow down and be able to notice changes in the surrounding nature.
+I wanted to create a space for people to have time with themselves, to slow down and be able to notice the changes of surrounding nature.

 Pages from Sanitas’s sketchbook.
 Image courtesy of the artist.